Skip to content

 Parameter Name Value Description

-docker-image alpine:latest Docker image version, used with executor
+docker-image alpine:latest Docker image version, used in conjunction with the executor

 description gitlab-runner Description information